Photography pricing for brands: how budget, scope, and usage affect cost

 2. Usage

-Where the images will run, such as website, ads, social, press, or packaging
+Where the images will run: website, ads, social, press, or packaging

 How long they will be used